-Now.
 Recipes involving tomato products OFTEN are high FODMAP, because of the onion, garlic, and occasional high fructose corn syrup added to them.
 And when you think of a chili, we often have beans, corn, and a variety of other high FODMAP foods.
 Looking for a low FODMAP tomato sauce recipe?
 We’ve got you covered.

-The thing with chili is, I often times find it devoid in veg.
+The thing with chili is, I often times find it lacking veggies.
 Yes, the tomato sauce and traditionally, onion, garlic, and maybe corn add some veg.
-But I took this opportunity to REALLY show you how to amp up the veg – without anyone even realizing!
+But I took this opportunity to REALLY show you how to amp up the veggies – without anyone even realizing!
 Not to mention – we’ve got TONS of good-for-your gut ingredients:

 - WAY more veggies than your average chili – with peppers and carrots being artfully hidden and displacing your intake of red meat!

 So – what are you waiting for?
-Get cooking this low FODMAP BBQ chili today!
+Get cooking this low FODMAP stovetop chili today!

 - 1 Tbsp garlic infused olive oil (I used FODY's garlic infused olive oil)